chevere/docs/components/Pluggable.md

 ### How Pluggable Events works

-In the code below, calls to `event` method allows to emit an event once `set` method logic was executed.
+In the code below, calls to `event` method allows to emit an event when `set` method logic gets executed.

 ```php
 use Chevere\Interfaces\Pluggable\PluggableAnchorsInterface;